seehuhn/epublatex/README.rst

 into HTML; both the HTML and the rendered images are then combined into an EPUB 3.0 file.

-This program is not yet finished, and is not yet usable for any real projects.
+This program is not yet finished, and may not yet be usable for any real projects.
 Contributions in the form of patches would be very welcome.

 Experimenting with the Code
 ---------------------------